judaicalink/judaicalink-site/README.md

 Afterwards, you can browse the website locally under http://localhost:1313

 ## Linux
-Using Ubuntu: `apt update && apt install hugo`.
+Ubuntu: `sudo apt update && sudo apt install hugo`.
-Debian installation: `fsdf`.
+Arch: `sudo pacman -S hugo`.
+Fedora, RedHat: `sudo pacman -S hugo`
 Verify the installation with: `hugo --version`.

 ## OsX
 Install hugo with [brew](https://brew.sh/) `brew install hugo`.
+Verify the installation with: `hugo --version`.

 # Running
+Run Hugo on the site: `hugo
+Hugo compiles the site from the source and puts it into the puiblic folder.
+In cas you dn't want it, uso Serve the `static` folder, too.

 # Updating the site